i18next/ng-i18next/README.md

 # Contribute #

-To contribute, you must have
+To contribute, you must have:

 - [Node.js](http://nodejs.org/)
 - [bower](http://bower.io/)